 The assigned sanction becomes final if the student does not submit documentation to the Academic Integrity Coordinator by the five school-day deadline.

+In any case where it is determined that an academic integrity violation has occurred, the student’s advisor will be notified by the Office of Academic Affairs.

 2.06 The instructor or Academic Integrity Panel may permit a student to drop a course with a grade of “W” if the allegation is dismissed or if the student admits responsibility for a level one sanction, however, the student must meet the deadline to drop the course or withdraw from the University.
 A student may not drop a course in which the “F!” grade was assigned.